akhabibullina/gitter/README.md

 * [BackboneJs] - Backbone.js gives structure to web applications
 * [jQuery] - Backbone's dependency and helper for DOM manipulation tasks
 * [Underscore] - great UI boilerplate for modern web apps
-* [Backbone.LocalStorage] - Backbone plugin that uses browser's LocalStorage for persistence
 * [RequireJs] - a JavaScript file and module loader
 * [Text!] - Require.js plugin that allows to load raw text as a dependency file
 * [Issues API]